Co-dimension one stable blowup for the supercritical cubic wave equation: ODE Analysis

 By direct inspection one can check that for $\ell=0$, $\{1,3\} \subset \Sigma_{0}$ with respective solutions given by

 These are subsequently transformed (up to a constant multiple) into solutions of Eq.~\eqref{Eq:ODEheun},

 The fact that both functions in Eq.~\eqref{Eq:PolyEigenf} are polynomials will be crucial for the rest of the proof.
 We now go on and prove that $\Sigma_{0}$ consists of $\la=1$ and $\la=3$ only.
 Let $\la\in\Hb \setminus\{1,3\}$.
 We first observe that that $a_n(0,\la)$ can not be equal to zero eventually in $n$.
 Indeed, similarly to the case $\ell\geq2$, let us assume that $a_{n}(0,\la)=0$ for some $\la\in\Hb$ and all $n\geq n_0\in\mathbb{N}$.
-This together with $a_{-1}(0,\la)=0$ (by backward substitution in Eq.~\eqref{Eq:RecRel}) yields $a_0(0,\la)=0$, unless $\la\in\{1,3\}$ \footnote{This is in fact a reflection of the fact that the eigenfunctions corresponding to $\la=1$ and $\la=3$ are polynomials, see Eq.~\eqref{Eq:PolyEigenf}.}.
+This together with $a_{-1}(0,\la)=0$ (by backward substitution in Eq.~\eqref{Eq:RecRel}) yields $a_0(0,\la)=0$, unless\footnote{This is in fact a reflection of the fact that the eigenfunctions corresponding to $\la=1$ and $\la=3$ are polynomials, see Eq.~\eqref{Eq:PolyEigenf}.} $\la\in\{1,3\}$.
 We therefore conclude, by the theorem of Poincar\'e, that either Eq.~\eqref{Eq:Lim1} or Eq.~\eqref{Eq:Lim2} holds.
+Note that and The linear factors $\la-1$ and $\la-3$ in the expressions above reflect the fact that the analytic solutions corresponding to $\la \in \{1,3\}$ are polynomials.
+Now we ``remove" these values by canceling the common linear factors in the definition of $r_2(0,\la)$, i.e., we let

-Note that and We therefore let and define $r_n(0,\la)$ for $n\geq3$ by Eq.~\eqref{Eq:RecRel2}.
-In this way we have $r_n(0,\la)$ defined for all $\la\in\Hb$.
+which is analytic in $\Hb$, and we define $r_n(0,\la)$ for $n\geq3$ by Eq.~\eqref{Eq:RecRel2}.
 As an approximate solution, we use